 A number of selected system calls are handled individually.
-The sleep() call is always reissued for the entire period again, since its definition guarantees sleeping at least the amount requested; see sleep(3C).
-Restart of the alarm() system call is more accurate-the remainder of time recorded at checkpoint elapses before it times out; see alarm(2).
+The sleep() system call is reissued for the amount of time remaining at checkpoint time; see sleep(3C).
+Restart of the alarm() system call is similar-the remainder of time recorded at checkpoint elapses before it times out; see alarm(2).